Frequently Asked Questions (faqs)

 - What is the workload like?

-We want your expectations to be clear on workload.
+We want your expectations to be very clear on workload.
 The workload is rigorous as befitting a graduate business degree with an international reputation.
 You can expect each course (counting, lectures assignments and personal preparation) to require about 150 hours of work.
 With 11 courses this translates into 1650 hours or about 400 hours per term.
 With 4 terms, and 12 week semesters you can expect a workload of about 35 hours a week.
 This is equivalent to holding a full time job.
 Obviously, working outside the University during your studies is going to put you at risk.

 There is also the issue of peer expectations.
 In a seminar with small enrolment, if you do not come to class prepared, your colleagues are hurt by this and will make their displeasure known.
 You must always come to class fully prepared.